A-Z on Anti-skid Tiles for Your Dream Homes

 - Tiles made of cement are a green option for flooring.
 These tiles are not baked in the kiln, unlike other traditional tiling materials.

-- Cement tiles are handmade, which means that each one may have slight colour variations.
+- Cement tiles are handmade, which means that each one may have slight color variations.

 - Since cement tiles are very porous, they need to be sealed regularly to prevent stains and fading.